HuiPan-Peter/MVC-Tech-Blog_HuiPan/README.md

 ## Description

 This is a CMS-style blog site, where developers can publish their Tech-blog and comment on other developers’ posts.
+You could open this app hosted on Heroku at [Heroku Deployment](https://evening-island-98425-a6f8429c62d5.herokuapp.com)
 ```
 User Story:
 AS A developer who writes about tech